OAMPC/DreamRenewablesCms/README.md

 1. Clone the repo to your chosen directory
 2. Install dependencies `npm i`
-3. Create a .env file in the project root directory: `touch .env`
+3. Create a .env file in the project root directory: e.g `touch .env`
    - Secrets can be sourced from Heroku or a project admin
 4. Build the admin panel with: `npm run build`